statamic/docs/content/collections/extending-docs/events.md

 ### UserRegistered
 `Statamic\Events\UserRegistered`

-Dispatched after a user is registered.
+Dispatched after a user is registered from a frontend form.

 ``` php
 public function handle(UserRegistered $event)